0xadada/0xadada.github.io/_posts/2017-01-16-before-trump-takes-office.md

 up to today.

 The candidates lie, and we know they're lying, and they know we know they're lying.
-It doesn't matter because there is no longer an alternative vision for the future and there is no longer any accountability.
+It doesn't matter because there is [no longer an alternative vision for the future](https://en.wikipedia.org/wiki/End_of_history) and there is no longer any accountability for those in power.

-If one thing is clear from this election, its the contradictions inherent in the policies that Trump wishes to enact, as well as the contradictions inherent in Neoliberal Capitalism:
+If one thing is clear from this election, it is the contradictions inherent in the policies that Trump wishes to enact, as well as the contradictions inherent in Neoliberal Capitalism:

 * Trump believes that government regulation is preventing economic growth in the US and wishes to deregulate.
-Yet regulation is the peoples best means to prevent corporate abuses of power: It can be used to prevent job flight abroad, as well as prevent tax-shelters, and incentivize hiring and manufacturing at home.
+Yet regulation is the people's best means to prevent corporate abuses of power: It can be used to prevent job flight abroad, as well as prevent tax-shelters, and incentivize hiring and manufacturing at home.
 * Trump says he is against war abroad, and yet wants to deploy more troops to Iraq and Afghanistan.
-* The contridiction of an inability to account for economic contradictions such as "overproduction relative to demand", with unemployment due to automation and a lack of discretionary spending in the middle class.
+* An inability to account for economic contradictions such as "overproduction relative to demand", with unemployment due to automation and a shrinking of discretionary spending in the middle class.
-* Military contradictions including rising tensions between the US, NATO, and its military allies, along with the increasing economic unsustainability of war.
+* Military contradictions including rising tensions between the US, NATO, and its military allies, as shown with the recent spying scandals revealed by Edward Snowden; along with the increasing economic unsustainability of war.
-* Cultural contradictions including tensions between US Judeo-Christianity, Islam, and other minorities.
+* Cultural contradictions including tensions between US Judeo-Christianity, Islam, and other minorities as we see a rising trend of anti-Muslim sentiment growing in the "Alt-Right".
 * Social contradictions encompassing the increasing gulf between the so-called ‘American Dream’, the belief that everyone can prosper in America through hard work, and the reality of American life (the fact that more and more